go101/go101/pages/generics/555-type-constraints-and-parameters.md

 ```

 The concept of "strictly comparable" is introduced in Go 1.20.
-Comparing values of a strictly comparable type is guarenteed to be run-time panic free.
+Comparing values of a strictly comparable type is guaranteed to be run-time panic free.
 An ordinary type is strictly comparable if it is comparable and neither an interface type nor composed of interface types.

 The following value types are not strictly comparable:

 * (basic) interface types.
-* struct types which fileds contain interfaces.
+* struct types which fields contain interfaces.
 * array types which elements contain interfaces.
 * type parameters which type set contains at least one type of the above two cases (structs and arrays).